 Best Small Tube Amp Mini-Heads

-It’s worth noting that, in addition to some great small tube combos, there are also an increasing number of small tube mini-heads coming on the market over the last few years.
-Personally, I think this is a really cool idea, and a smart alternative to a combo amp.
+It’s worth noting that, in addition to some great small tube combos, there is also an increasing number of small tube mini-heads coming on the market over the last few years.
+Personally, I think this is a really cool idea and a smart alternative to a combo amp.

 If you have a guitar speaker cabinet sitting around, you may prefer to grab one of these low-wattage tube heads to plop on top of it.
 You might even collect a few of them.
 They don’t take up much space, and you can swap them out based on your mood of the day.

-- Peavey 6505 MH: This is by far my favorite mini-head that has come out in recent years.
-This thing sounds incredible, and really nails that classic 6505 tone.
-I love my 6505 Combo, but this amp is awfully tempting.
-It’s rated at only 20 watts with a power cut switches to take it down to five or one watt, so it’s perfect for bedroom-level playing.
+The is by far my favorite mini-head that has come out in recent years.
+This thing sounds incredible and really nails that classic 6505 tone It’s rated at only 20 watts with a power cut switches to take it down to five or one watt, so it’s perfect for bedroom-level playing.
+Peavey 6505 MH

 - Marshall DSL20HR: This is the mini-head version of the combo amp discussed earlier in this article.
 The combo is a great choice, but the head might be a smart option if you already have a 1x12 or 2x12 cabinet.

-- EVH5150III LBX: This amp give the 6505MH a run for its money, and there are fans on both sides of the fence.
-I'm a fan, and like the 5150 III series in general it brings some serious high-gain with excellent clarity.
+- EVH5150III LBX: This amp gives the 6505MH a run for its money, and there are fans on both sides of the fence.
+I'm a fan, and like the 5150 III series, in general, it brings some serious high-gain with excellent clarity.

 - Peavey Classic 20 MH: Here’s one more from Peavey, and why not?
 The Classic 30 is one of the top guitar amps for blues and rock out there.
 Here’s the mini-head version, perfect for blues and country guitarists.